its-melina/CovidData-PortfolioProject/README.md

   - This file contains international data on covid cases and vaccinations
   - Granularity: each row represents a location and a specific date

+PYTHON

+* Python-Covid-Data-Analysis.ipynb
+  - Further analysis of factors in relation to Covid-19 statistics, such as Human Development Index

 SQL

 * EDA-CovidDeaths.sql